swipe-org/swipe/README.md

 - *fadeIn*: The proceding **Page** will fade-in while the user drags it in.
 - *replace*: The proceding **Page** will replace when the user start dragging.

-The "animation" property defines the timing of animation defined on the **Page**, and it must be either *auto*, *pause* or *scroll*.
-If "auto" is specified, the animation will start automatically after the completion of the paging action.
+The "play" property defines the timing of play/animation defined on the **Page**, and it must be either *auto*, *pause*, *always* or *scroll*.
+If "auto" is specified, the animation will start automatically after the completion of the forward paging action.
+If "always" is specified, the animation will start after the completion of the backward paging action as well.
 If *scroll* is specified, the animation will be played while the user is scrolling the page.

 ### Values for the "animation" property

-- *auto*: The animation on the **page** will be played after finish scrolling to this page (default)
+- *auto*: The animation on the **page** will be played after forward scrolling to this page (default)
 - *pause*: The animation on the **Page** will not automatically start
+- *always*: The animation on the **Page** will be played after scrolling to this page
 - *scroll*: The animation on the **Page** will be performed while the user scrolls the page

 ##5.
 Scene